 So how do you know when you’ve crossed the line from humility to negative self-talk?
 Listen to yourself and the messaging you’re repeating.
 Even write it down every day in a journal so you can look back and recognize when things start to go south.
 Some of the common feelings associated with imposter syndrome include:

-- Worrying that people will quite literally find out you don’t belong in your role – you are an imposter
+- Worrying others will find out you don’t belong

 Learn How to Evaluate Mistakes

 For someone who feels inadequate on the job, mistakes only feed the beast and make it worse.
 Instead of falling into instant despair whenever you mess up, take these opportunities to learn what you should do next.